 Untracked snow, pristine landscapes, no resort crowds in sight.
 Does this sound like your personal winter’s dream come true?
 Then it might be time for you to try ski touring!
 The peacefulness and tranquillity of the sport, combined with the thrill and physical exertion appeals to more and more people – and that’s not surprising.

 Do you want to try ski touring this winter?
 Then our beginner’s guide to choosing the right touring skis might save you from unwelcome surprises.
 Read on to find out what to keep in mind when shopping for beginner’s touring skis.
-Together with the guys from ATOMIC, our INTERSPORT RENTertainers have compiled some useful tips for ski touring first-timers.
+Our INTERSPORT RENTertainers have compiled some useful tips for ski touring first-timers.
 Give it a go – you might just get hooked!

 The first snowflakes are falling, and you’re ready to head to the mountains for your first-ever ski tour?
 We feel you – but take a minute to read this article first!
 After all, you want to come perfectly prepared for your first ski tour, right?